 Our average selling prices are also affected by the cyclicality of the TFT-LCD panel industry.
 Any downward pricing pressure on TFT-LCD panel manufacturers could result in similar downward pricing pressure on us.
 During periods of declining average selling prices for TFT-LCD panels, TFT-LCD panel manufacturers may also decrease capacity utilization and sell fewer panels, which could depress demand for our display drivers.
 For example, in the second half of 2008, as a result of the severe economic downturn and the weakening of consumer spending, there was an over-supply of large-sized TFT-LCD panels.
 Many TFT-LCD panel manufacturers experienced a decrease in prices of large-sized TFT-LCD panels and reduced capacity utilization significantly, which in turn resulted in strong downward pricing pressure on and a decrease in demand for our products, particularly in late 2008 and early 2009.
 While there was a rebound in demand for TFT-LCD panels in the second quarter of 2009, the growth in output of TFT-LCD panels has been limited by the shortage of certain components for TFT-LCD panels.
 Our product pricing remained weak in 2009.
 In the second half of 2010, the TFT-LCD panel industry suffered again from an over-supply due to a high inventory level built up previously, which significantly decreased our sales to the TFT-LCD panel industry.
+In the second half of 2011, the demand of TFT-LCD panels was affected by the uncertain global economic conditions by lowering capacity utilization for large panel products.
+Because the demand was lower than originally anticipated, ASP pressure arose for large-sized applications during the traditional peak season.
 In addition, our average selling prices are affected by the size and bargaining power of our customers.
 The merger of CMO, Innolux and TPO could negatively affect our ability to maintain, if not raise, our selling prices.
-Our average selling prices are also affected by the packaging type our customers choose as well as the level of product integration.
-However, the impact of declining average selling prices on our profitability might be offset or mitigated to a certain extent by increased volume, as lower prices may then stimulate demand and thereby drive sales.
+Besides, as new China panel makers emerged in the market place and have continued to expand their capacity, China panel makers' bargaining power will increa